 A clearing that looked OK on the map was way too steep and a bit small for KAP, the trees upwind were tall and the passenger jet pilots coming in to land at Adelaide airport would have had a fine view of the kite from their cockpit side window!

-So, after a bit of a walk-around to look at other options, I drove back through the city to Karrangga Park on the south side of the CBD.
-Flags in the city center were indicating some wind, perhaps 10 - 12 kph.
+So, after a bit of a walk around to look at other options, I drove back through the city to Karrangga Park on the south side of the CBD.
+Flags in the city center were indicating some wind, perhaps 10 to 12 kph.

-So, out with the clear packing tape and soon the kite was in the air again.
-The sail for #3 has already been made - with a much sounder side pocket design!
+So, it was out with the clear packing tape and soon the kite was in the air again.
+The sail for #3 has already been made—with a much sounder side-pocket design!

 By this stage the sun was close to the horizon and the breeze had died to almost nothing.
 After removing the KAP rig I towed up several times to between 50 and 100 feet but the breeze was no better up there either.
-No chance to even get an in-flight photo of the big Diamond kite.
+There was no chance to even get an inflight photo of the big diamond kite.
 In KAP, ya win some, ya lose some.

 Carbon Diamond Crash Test!

 The weather was forecast to get a lot wetter over the coming days.
 So it was decided to make hay, ummm fly a kite, while the sun was shining.
 Conveniently, the wind strength was up too.
-The 2 meter (7ft) span Carbon Diamond No. 2 had only been flown in light winds to this point.
+The 2 m (7 ft.) span Carbon Diamond No. 2 had only been flown in light winds to this point.

 It was a good torture-test in very gusty wind.
 Down low the wind was treacherous, dropping out completely then surging to moderate strengths.
 Up higher, according to online weather data, it was gusting to around 30 kph.
-Brushing the 'fresh' range of wind speed.
+That's brushing the fresh range of wind speeds.

-The big Diamond generally did OK, only deforming the horizontal spars noticeably in the very strongest gusts.
-And not even the slightest hint of the fish-tailing motion that plagues my other Diamonds when they are pushed too hard.
+The big diamond generally did OK, only deforming the horizontal spars noticeably in the very strongest gusts.
+And there was not even the slightest hint of the fish-tailing motion that plagues my other diamonds when they are pushed too hard.

 PRO: The line pulls off easily, in a rocking motion.
-Nice for letting out line.
+This is handy for letting out line.
 Also, the line stays twist-free.